Skip to main content

 Cleanup Persistent Storage

-In order to properly restore, you have to clean up PostgreSQL data directory on master. a9s PostgreSQL is configured to store this data in the persistent disk attached to the BOSH VM and mounted under /var/vcap/store.
+In order to properly restore, you have to clean up PostgreSQL data directory on the primary. a9s PostgreSQL is configured to store this data in the persistent disk attached to the BOSH VM and mounted under /var/vcap/store.

 The data directory exists under /var/vcap/store/postgresqlXX, where XX is the major version.